 Living organisms are an ongoing extremely complex network of chemical and sub-molecular reactions compared to the world of non-living entities.
 Life is a self-sustaining, constantly changing, and dynamically responding network that is organized to effectively utilize its capabilities in realizing its potential and its purpose.
 That purpose is to self-replicate to sustain itself in an unstable and ever-changing environment.
 To make this possible, the system must be reactive and therefore is also unstable.
 To maintain itself, it needs constantly to seek and consume energy that is constantly supplied by the environment.
 Even the smallest structural change in its organized complexity can bring dramatic consequences.
-For example, a single change in the human DNA sequence, one of the three billion units, can potentially lead to thousands of genetic diseases.

-The amazing feature of any living organism is its dynamic nature.
-Its parts are constantly changing.
-Each molecule in the body periodically is recycled and is replaced by a new molecule.
-A river can last for millennia, though it might flood or trickle through the seasons, but the molecules of the water that makes up the river are always new.
+For example, a single change in the human DNA sequence, one of the three billion units, can potentially lead to thousands of genetic diseases.7 for millennia, though it might flood or trickle through the seasons, but the molecules of the water that makes up the river are always new.
 Just so does a population of animals or a forest of trees live over thousands of years but the individual animals that make up the population, or the trees that make up the forest come and go, as do the cells that make the organism and the molecules that form the cells.